Chapter One: Follow Your Gut

 And it was well over the 80 degree mark in this room.

-Jumping out of bed Alistair stumbled over to the eggs and barely resisted the urge to let out every curse word she knew.
-Such behavior wasn't befitting of a lady; even one as tough as her.
+Jumping out of bed Alistair stumbled over to the eggs and tried to think of something to do but it was already too late.
+These eggs were going to hatch.
 Instead she turned her anger on Amai who was just standing there.
 "Don't just stare at me!
 Light the lamps!" she shouted waving an arm at the girl.
 Amai jerked to life and hurriedly lit all the lamps in the room providing plenty of light for them to see by.

 A loud wail interrupted her thoughts as a larger chunk of the egg cracked and the hatchling fell backwards with a squeak of surprise.
 Acting on instinct Alistair reached out and grabbed the baby as it kicked free of its confining shell.
 It rested there for a moment before looking up at her with bright blue eyes.
 It was a rathalos.
 A silver rathalos.
-The rarest of all rathalos.
+One of the rarest kinds.
 Born as a result of a recessive gene that must have been in both parents.

 Now everything made sense.
 The baby still trying to get out of the second egg let out a wail that was loud enough to wake the dead.

 Speaking of dead that's exactly what that businessman is going to be when I get my hands on him!
-He lied to us!
 Alistair immediately pieced the information together.
 Civilians were not allowed to keep anything but Class 3 monsters and below as pets.
-The way monsters were classified varied depending on what area you live in different areas, but rathalos and rathian off-limits no matter where you went unless you obtained a special license.
+The way monsters were classified varied depending on what area you live in different areas, but rathalos and rathian off-limits to civilians no matter where you went unless you obtained a special license.
 If this business man had one he wouldn't have bothered hiding it.
 He would have crowed about it to anyone within hearing distance.

 Sure some hunters would take on monsters and train them up as hunting partners, but it was pretty rare in this part of the continent.
 Researchers were usually the only ones interested in that sort of thing and even then they only wanted the creature used to having a human presence around so they could study it more effectively.
-Rathian could be raised although it took expert handling, but rathalos hatchlings were off-limits.
-Period.
-Once they reached juvenile status their instincts to wander and search out a territory became so strong that it was impossible to keep them captive.
-Trying to do so only let to extreme changes in behavior and temperament.
+A hunter in good standing just needed to fill out adoption papers and they were set to go.
+Civilian's had to jump through a lot more hoops which resulted in some trying to find more and more ways to cheat the system.

 Our client lied about the age of the eggs so that he could keep them as part of his personal collection!
 Alistair's senses had started to tingle when both her and Amai had arrived at his massive mansion and saw the Royal Ludroth swimming around in the giant aquarium their client had proudly shown to them.
 He also showed them a hypnocatrice that had preened and cooed at his attentions along with a dozen other creatures.
-She should have refused the quest then and there when her gut told her something was off.
+She should have refused the quest then and there when her gut told her something was off but she just couldn't leave Amai to fend for herself.

 Alistair was distracted when the hatchling in her arms wiggled around on its back.
 Sniffing slightly the silver rathalos blinked calmly before cooing softly to her.